-I love all of our backyard birds and last year I decided to put up a birdhouse.
+I love all of our backyard birds and a few years ago I decided to put up a birdhouse.
 I wanted to help the birds have a place to nest and I wanted some bug hunters for my garden.
 I hung the box right on the garden fence.
 Smart, right?
 No, definitely not.
 I want to share my mistakes with you so that you don’t have to repeat them.
 Let’s explore how to be a good bird host.

 Buy an appropriate birdhouse